 Rabbi Paul added, “For any one who eats and drinks without discerning the body eats and drinks judgment upon himself” 1 Cor 11:29.
 If we receive the Holy Eucharist without acknowledging, at least in our hearts, that it is his true body and blood § 1382, we send ourselves to hell.

 Rabbi Matityahu‘s Gospel quotes Rabbi Yeshua raising the second piece of matzah, “Now as they were eating, Jesus took bread, and blessed, and broke it, and gave it to the disciples and said, “Take, eat; this is my body.”
 Mt 26:26.
 Two thousand years later, during the Holy Sacrifice of the Mass, the priest still says,”He took bread and, giving thanks, broke it, and gave it to his disciples, saying, “TAKE THIS, ALL OF YOU, AND EAT OF IT, FOR THIS IS MY BODY, WHICH WILL BE GIVEN UP FOR YOU.”
-At the words of institution THIS IS MY BODY the Holy Spirit transubstantiates the bread into Rabbi Yeshua’s true Body.
+At the words of institution THIS IS MY BODY the Holy Spirit transubstantiates the bread into Rabbi Yeshua’s true Body, Blood, Soul and Divinity.
 Its appearance remains the same but its substance is entirely transformed.

 During the Holy Sacrifice of the Mass, the priest, speaking in persona Christi, in the person of Christ, speaks these same words, instituting the sacrament in this particular parish church.
 We call these words the words of institution, since by them the bread and wine are transubstantiated into Christ’s body and blood.